skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 scenery's renderers by default perform introspection on the shader files they ingest, by using the _spirvcrossj_[^spirvcrossjnote] library ([github.com/scenerygraphics/spirvcrossj](https://github.com/scenerygraphics/spirvcrossj)).
 Shader files are loaded via the `Shaders` class, which can provide both source code and SPIRV[^spirvnote] bytecode, either from file sources, or from procedurally generated shaders, and potentially other sources. `Shaders` will try to provide both versions of a shader, but can be instructed to prioritise either the source code version or the SPIRV version of the shader.

-By adding the `@ShaderProperty` annotation to a member variable of a `-`Node` class, this variable can be made accessible from the shader via the same name.
+By adding the `@ShaderProperty` annotation to a member variable of a `Node`-derived class, this variable can be made accessible from the shader via the same name.
 Supported data types are Java's default elementary types, as well as the `GLVector` vector type and the `GLMatrix` matrix type.
 Additionally, the `@ShaderProperty` annotation can be added to a hash map of type `HashMap<String, Any>` to provide even more flexibility (e.g. for procedurally-generated shaders). scenery discovers shader properties in the following way:

 1. When loading the shader, construct a list of all the properties that are part of the `ShaderProperties` UBO in the shader file, e.g.
   ```glsl